jossgamerYT156/Lilly_DWM_Titus_Modification/README.md

 If you do not use a login manager then you already know what you are doing.
 Add exec dwm at the end of your ~/.xinitrc file.

 By default new terminals are opened by using the keyboard shortcut of Super+x while rofi is started using Super+r.
+# dwm-titus
+This is just a modification to the repo made by Chris Titus on [Github](https://github.com/ChrisTitusTech)

+I just grabbed that code and made slight modifications to fit my needs to edit code that works out of the box.
+Apologies to Chris for brutally destroying his nice syntax.